rhezab/smile/docs/deploying.md

 ### Building the site

-The first step of the GitHub action runs a sequence of shell commands on a linux cloud instance hosted by GitHub (`runs-on: ubuntu-latest`).
+The first step of the GitHub action runs a sequence of shell commands on a Linux cloud instance hosted by GitHub (`runs-on: ubuntu-latest`).
 Next, the current version of the code (after the commit) is checked out using git.

-Next several scripts run to optimize the environment for the app and configure it.
+Next, several scripts run to optimize the environment for the app and configure it.
 Then relevant software is installed such as Node.js.
 The node dependencies are then run using `npm install`.
-Then the website is build `npm run build`.
+Then the website is built `npm run` build`.
 The completed website is located at `dist/`.

 You can run most of the steps up to this point locally by just typing `npm run build`.

 ### Uploading files to an Internet-accessible server

 Next, the GitHub action uploads the files to the server using rsync.
-The remote host, folder, and other options are set using GitHub Secrets which are encrypted environment variables which you configure on the repository settings.
+The remote host, folder, and other options are set using GitHub Secrets which are encrypted environment variables that you configure on the repository settings.
 Generally in the gureckislab these will be set for you, but read more about [configuration options](configuration) to customize or adjust.

 ### Notifying the Slack bot
-In the gureckislab the final step is to sent a notification about the deployment to a Slack [Worflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder) bot.
+In the gureckislab the final step is to send a notification about the deployment to a Slack [Worflow Builder](https://slack.com/help/articles/360035692513-Guide-to-Workflow-Builder) bot.
 This lets you verify the code was deployed and provides you with an up-to-date URL to share with participants.

 If the deployment script fails, GitHub will attempt to notify the slack bot about the error.
 However, it requires that the GitHub secrets have been properly uploaded with `npm run config:upload` so the absence of an error notification isn't proof things did work.